jint-method/model-view-viewmodel-controller/README.md

 - viewmodels can communicate with an injected controller
 - viewmodels can manage its local state
 - viewmodels are bound to a view

+## View

+The view is the structure, layout, and appearance of what a user sees on the screen.

+- recieves input from the user
+- sends input to the viewmodel
+- displays the viewmodels state via data binding

 ## Creation